-Jeremy Bowen is the BBC's Middle East Editor.
+Jeremy Bowen is the BBC's International Editor, previously the Middle East Editor for almost twenty years.
 He has reported from more than seventy countries, covering thirteen wars including those in Afghanistan, Lebanon, Chechnya, Somalia, the Middle East, Rwanda and former Yugoslavia.
 His first book, the critically acclaimed Six Days (Simon and Schuster, 2012), tells the dramatic history of the most seminal event in Middle-Eastern history of The Six Day War.
 This was followed by War Stories (Simon and Schuster, 2012), which examines his life as a war reporter and what the camera lens does to people on either side of it.

 Jeremy's book The Arab Uprisings (Simon and Schuster, 2013) concerns the game-changing events that are impacting the middle east.
 It captures the thoughts and feelings of the

 people involved as the events unfolded, putting these revolutions in